FacilMap/facilmap/docs/src/developers/embed.md

 * `autofocus`: Autofocus the search field (default: `false`)
 * `legend`: Show the legend if available (default: `true`)
 * `interactive`: Enable [interactive mode](#interactive-mode) (default: `false`)
+* `lang`: Fix the user interface to one particular language, for example `en`.
+If not specified, the user language is auto-detected.

 Example: